spassvogel/gilles-game/src/docs/work.md

 ### 2024-03-23 Can not start actions from dead adventurers

 There is a bug that allows the user to drag an action out of a dead adventurer

+### 2024-03-23 Save position of enemies when leaving scene

+Or might not be needed, as we should probably prevent leaving a scene whilst in combat.